rendis/devtoolkit/README.md

    })
 }

-// Wait for all workers to finish cw.Wait()
+// Wait for all workers to finish and close the channel cw.Wait()

-// Clean up
+// Stop the workers with an error cw.Stop(fmt.Errorf("Something went wrong"))

-cw.Close()
+// Stop the workers without an error cw.Stop(nil)
 ```

 ---